Skip to main content

 7.1 Classified Employees

-A Classified Employee may voluntarily demote from their current position to one in a lower pay grade as long as the employee meets the minimum qualifications for the classification.
+A Classified Employee with permanent status may voluntarily demote from their current position to a vacant position in a lower pay grade as long as the employee meets the minimum qualifications for the classification and the demotion is requested or accepted by the employee and approved by the hiring supervisor.

 7.2 Professional Employees